alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 done.
 If I wanted to relax and do nothing, I could have.

 So of course, I signed up for three grad classes, TAed for the first time, and did research on top of it.
-Sometime in high school I gained a deep unease with myself that always pushed me to learn more and do more.
+At some point in high school I gained a deep unease with myself that always pushed me to learn more and do more.
 Appeasing that part of my brain while making sure I don't overload has been one of the harder challenges of my life.

-I definitely have a big self-deprecation complex.
+I'll be the first to admit I have a huge self-deprecation complex.
 On one hand, it's probably a net positive for success, especially success in research.
-Without natural curiosity, there's no way I could deal with academia, because the only reason anyone would choose the academia life is because they wanted it.
+Without natural curiosity, there's no way I could deal with academia, because the only reason anyone would choose the academic life is because they wanted it.
 (There are exceptions, like international students who need to keep student status for their visas, but the ones I've met like research as well, because otherwise they wouldn't have made it to Berkeley.)